 (7) This narration has been transmitted in several books via Muʿāwiyah ibn Ṣāliḥ (d.
 158/774-5) from Jaʿfar ibn Muḥammad (d.
 148/765-6) from ʿIkrimah (d.
 105/723) from ʿAbd Allah ibn ʿAbbās (d.
 68/687-8, may Allah be pleased with him) from the Prophet ﷺ.
 We have come across two routes to Muʿāwiyah ibn Ṣāliḥ.

 Another point which requires further exploring is that I have not yet come across any narration of Jaʿfar ibn Muḥammad from ʿIkrimah.
 Their profiles in Tahdhīb al-Kamāl (5:74; 20:264) do not mention them having transmitted narrations from one another.
-This is potentially another defect in both chains.
+This is potentially another defect in all the chains.

 In conclusion, this ḥadīth appears to be extremely weak.
 In addition, the apparent wording of the narration which uses the word “tire” cannot have a literal meaning because it contradicts the verses that mention that angels do not get tired when remembering Allah (Qurʾān, 21:20; 41:38) and by extension when fulfilling their duties.
 However, it could be a reference to the angels remaining busy.